 Customer identity and access management is a complex mix of use cases and security issues that touch every aspect of your business.
-Passport is a full-featured CIAM designed to manage identity and access needs of webscale applications.
+FusionAuth is a full-featured CIAM designed to manage identity and access needs of webscale applications.
 Below are a selection of CIAM challenges we solve so your developers can focus on building the application features that earn you revenue.

 One-way hashing ensures that even if someone gets access to your raw customer data through external hacks or internal theft it is not possible to determine the plaintext user password from the saved encryption.

 Understanding the details of JSON web tokens (JWTs) is critical to support OAuth2 and OpenID Connect.
 Off-the-shelf libraries can reduce the implementation effort, but developers still must understand how to use the tokens securely beyond the initial login.
 Properly building, passing and validating JWTs is essential to your application security.

 When an application acquires thousands of users and requires active user management, the best login and authentication APIs are little use without an intuitive user interface.
 Developing a UI that is effective for non-technical moderators and administrators can be one of the most costly and time-consuming aspects of an in-house identity management system.

 A common hack technique for account theft is to wait for a person walk away from their logged in computer, and then quickly change the email address on any open accounts.
 An effective email change strategy will prevent this type of account takeover and eliminate a high-probability threat.

 Our team of security-focused developers are constantly inspecting, comparing, and updating our system to protect against ever-evolving cyber attack strategies.
 Most companies find it cost prohibitive to hire and maintain trained engineers dedicated to cyber defense and continual updates to non-revenue generating systems.